Anti-Judaism: Terminology

 The term "anti-Jewish" is often colloquially used interchangeably with terms such as "antisemitic", "anti-Hebrew", or "anti-Judaism".
-Although these designations share a commonality – hatred towards a group of people – each term encompasses unique ideologies and prejudices.
-Jeanne Favret-Saada, author of "A Fuzzy Distinction: Anti-Judaism and Anti-Semitism" explains the ways in which historians often conflate anti-Judaism and antisemitism, failing to distinguish between Christian anti-Judaism and Nazi antisemitism.
+Although these designations share a commonality—hatred towards a group of people—each term encompasses unique ideologies and prejudices.
+Jeanne Favret-Saada, author of the 2014 HAU: Journal of Ethnographic Theory article "A Fuzzy Distinction: Anti-Judaism and Anti-Semitism," explains the ways in which historians often conflate anti-Judaism and antisemitism, failing to distinguish between Christian anti-Judaism and Nazi antisemitism.
 Favret-Saada argues that the combination of these distinct ideologies diminishes the Christian role in the evolution from anti-Judaism to antisemitism.
 Anti-Judaism encapsulates those who oppose the Jewish religion and religious system.
 The term refers to Christian animosity towards Judaism as a religion.
 Anti-Judaism historically included attempts to convert Jews to Christianity.
 In contrast, the term "antisemitic" is more modern and secular term, categorizing Jews as a racial or ethnic group.
-Antisemites hate and target Jews for their biological Jewish identity rather than religious beliefs.
+Antisemites hate and target Jews for their ethnic Jewish identity rather than religious beliefs.

 Pre-Christian Roman Empire

 In Ancient Rome, religion was an integral part of the civil government.
-Beginning with the Roman Senate's declaration of the divinity of Julius Caesar on 1 January 42 BC, some Emperors were proclaimed gods on Earth, and demanded to be worshiped accordingly throughout the Roman Empire.
-This created religious difficulties for those Jews, monotheistic, who adhere strictly to their customary law, and worshipers of Mithras, Sabazius and early Christians.
-At the time of Jesus' ministry, the Jews of the Roman Empire were a respected and privileged minority whose influence was enhanced by a relatively high level of literacy.
-The Jews were granted a number of concessions by the Romans (the right to observe the Sabbath and to substitute prayers for the emperor in place of participation in the imperial cult).
+Beginning with the Roman Senate's declaration of the divinity of Julius Caesar on 1 January 42 BCE, some emperors were proclaimed gods on Earth and demanded to be worshiped accordingly throughout the Roman Empire.
+This created religious difficulties for those Jews, who were monotheists and adhered strictly to Jewish law, and worshipers of Mithras, Sabazius and early Christians.
+At the time of Jesus's ministry, the Jews of the Roman Empire were a respected and privileged minority whose influence was enhanced by a relatively high level of literacy.
+The Jews were granted a number of concessions by the Romans, including the right to observe Shabbat and to substitute prayers for the emperor in place of participation in the imperial cult.
 They had been exempted from military service on the Sabbath, for example.
-Julius Caesar, who never forgot the debt he owed to Antipater the Idumaean for playing a decisive role in the Battle of Pelusium and thereby saving his life and career, was supportive of Jews, allowing them uniquely a right to assembly and to collect funds for Jerusalem.
-His enmity toward Pompey, who had conquered Jerusalem and defiled the Holy of Holies, enhanced his status among them, as he ordered the reconstruction of the walls of Jerusalem after the destruction wrought by Pompey.
+Julius Caesar, who never forgot the debt he owed to Antipater the Idumaean for playing a decisive role in the Siege of Alexandria (thereby saving his life and career), was supportive of Jews, allowing them uniquely a right to assembly and to collect funds for Jerusalem.
+His enmity toward Pompey, who had conquered Jerusalem and defiled the Holy of Holies, enhanced his status among Roman Jewish leadership, as he ordered the reconstruction of the walls of Jerusalem after the destruction wrought by Pompey.
 He may also have cultivated Jews as clients to buttress his position in the East against the latter.
-At times he treated the high priest Hyrcanus II on equal terms by writing to him as Rome's pontifex maximus.
-Jews reacted to his assassination by mourning him publicly in Rome.
+At times, he treated High Priest of Israel Hyrcanus II on equal terms by writing to him as Rome's pontifex maximus.
+Jews reacted to Julius Caesar's assassination by mourning him publicly in Rome.